-I raise mostly Cecropia and Polyphemus moths, but I’ve been trying other species too.
-This year I’ve been raising Prometheas, and I have some Buck Moth pupas that I’m hoping will hatch so I can try raising them.
-In 2011, I’ve been raising Luna moths.
-One advantage of these Giant Silk Moths (the family Saturniidae) is that the adults don’t eat, so it’s possible to keep them for a day or two to try to mate them and get eggs.
+The adults of these Giant Silk Moths (the family Saturniidae) don’t eat, so it’s possible to keep females for a day or two to try to mate them and get eggs.

-Cecropia and Polyphemus Moths hatch from their cocoons in late May or June.
+These four moth species all emerge from their cocoons in late May or June.
 They mate and lay eggs in the next day or two – adult moths don’t eat, so they only live for a few days.
-The caterpillars hatch a week or two from when they were laid.
+The caterpillars hatch within a week or so after the eggs were laid.
 The caterpillars eat and grow all summer, and make their cocoons in August or September.
-They over winter as cocoons, and the adults emerge the following June to start the cycle over again.
+They go through the pupa stage – the change from a caterpillar to an adult – inside their cocoons.
+They over winter in their cocoons, and the adults emerge the following spring.

 Eggs to Caterpillars